Aboriginal and Torres Strait Islander listeners are advised that this podcast episode contains the names of people who have died.

-Thomas Keneally reflects on his esteemed career in conversation with his long-time friend Stan Grant.
+Thomas Keneally reflects on The Chant of Jimmie Blacksmith in conversation with his long-time friend, Stan Grant.
 Thomas’ 1972 Booker Prize–nominated story of a black man’s revenge against an unjust society, The Chant of Jimmie Blacksmith, was a formative novel for Stan, helping the young reporter recognise the contradictions at the heart of our national identity.
 Stan has written the latest instalment of the Writers on Writers series on Thomas.
-The two take to the stage to continue a long-running conversation about their body of work and friendship, and this land’s history, stories and peoples.
+The two continue a long-running conversation about their body of work and friendship, and this land’s history, stories and peoples.

 Thomas Keneally (Australian)

 Thomas Keneally was born in 1935 and his first novel was published in 1964.
 Since then he has written a considerable number of novels and non-fiction works.
 His novels include The Chant of Jimmie Blacksmith, Schindler's List and The People's Train.
 He has won the Miles Franklin Award, the Booker Prize, the Los Angeles Times Prize, the Mondello International Prize and has been made a Literary Lion of the New York Public Library, a Fellow of the American Academy, recipient of the University of California gold medal, and is now the subject of a 55 cent Australian stamp.